HoagondeAmedegnato/Predict-Restaurant-Revenue/README.md

 * In term of an accuracy score of the training data, both have the same score of 1.0 and in term of the R-Squared score on test data, Support Vector Machines scored -0.03260285700632415 and Logistic Regression scored -0.3594897101086121.
 ____
 IV.	***Findings and Takeaways***

+This project is made using the Supervised Machine Learning techniques, which give great predictions.
+But it's good to use the Unsupervised Machine Learning, such as Principal Component Analysis, K-Means, and some Deep Learning models.